co-cddo/open-standards/docs/_meetings/2016‐09‐20-open-standards-panel-meeting.md

+---
+layout: page
+title: 2016-09-20 Open Panel Meeting
+permalink: /meetings/2016-09-20-open-standards-panel-meeting
+---

 This meeting was held to evaluate the following proposals:

-a.
-Open Contracting Data Standard OCDS
+1. Open Contracting Data Standard OCDS

-b.
-Open standard for international development data International Aid Transparency Initiative (IATI)
+1. Open standard for international development data International Aid Transparency Initiative (IATI)

-AOB
+## AOB

-a.
-How to deal with standard versions changes in the open standards process.
+1. How to deal with standard versions changes in the open standards process.

-b.
-The open standards community group.
+1. The open standards community group.

 ## Summary of outcomes